Sanglorian/orcus/Orcus Monsters - current.md

 > **Initiative:** +22; **Speed:** 8
 > **AC:** 31; **Fort:** 32, **Ref:** 30, **Will:** 31
 > **HP:** 141, **Staggered:** 70
-> *Aura of Frustration (Psychic) aura 3:* Each time a creature within the aura misses on an attack roll, the frenzy demon gets a +2 power bonus to its next attack roll.
+> *Aura of Frustration (Psychic) aura 3:* If any creature  within the aura, including the frenzy demon itself, misses on an attack  roll, the frenzy demon gets a +2 power bonus on attack rolls until the  end of its next turn.
 >
 > ‡	**Claw** (standard, at-will)
 > +24 vs AC; 3d12+12 damage.